appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-07-27-technology-app-creation-using-processflow.md

 ### Reuse of the created Technology App:

-You may require to reuse the same created techology app in the same process flow or in a different Process flow.
+You may require to reuse the same created techology app in the same processflow or in a different processflow.
 Follow the below steps to add the same technology app created previously.

-1) Open the process flow where you are required to reuse the app.
-You need to [create a new process flow](/processflow/creating-processflow/#steps-to-create-a-process-flows), incase, you need to reuse the app in a new process flow.
+1) Open the processflow where you are required to reuse the app.
+You need to [create a new processflow](/processflow/creating-processflow/#steps-to-create-a-process-flows), incase, you need to reuse the app in a new processflow.

 2) Expand the APPS menu in the [left panel of the designer page](/processflow/designer-processflow/#process-flow-left-panel).
 You can view two tabs upon its expansion: `Pre-Packaged App` & `My APPS`.